- Avenue Ceramique 222

 The choice of title is very important.
 It not only conveys the content of the abstract, it is the first opportunity to attract the reader’s attention to the importance or findings of your work.
 It should be 10-12 words in length, and may be informative (outlining the nature of the study) or may be descriptive (giving an insight into the results of the study).
 Do not overlook the value of a good choice of title.

 In brief, abstracts will be assigned to a number of different sub-categories for the purpose of review: pure clinical, basic science, radiation oncology/imaging, surgery and pathology.
-Submissions from residents and PhD students will be accepted in all categories.
-A panel of 3 reviewers will be assigned to each category, and the abstracts will be scored using an online scoring system.
+A panel of 3 reviewers, considered to be experts in their field. will be assigned to each category, and the abstracts will be scored using an electronic scoring system.